emqx/qmqtt-client/README.md

 cd qmqtt-client
 export LD_LIBRARY_PATH=~/path_to_qmqtt:$LD_LIBRARY_PATH

-# start an mqtt broker such as mosquitto
+# start an mqtt broker such as emqttd (or mosquitto)

 # run the qmqtt-client
 ./qmqtt-client